5-Minute Meditation That Reverses Wrinkles: A Science-Backed Anti-Aging Secret

 Chronic stress spikes cortisol, breaking down collagen and elastin, the proteins that keep your skin firm and smooth, leading to wrinkles.

-But meditation can reverse this.
+But meditation can help counteract this.

 For me, after a month of this 5-minute practice, I noticed my stress lines softening and my skin glowing brighter.